Free at Last

 He is not in charge of his double life,

-No more than my bank manager can claim
+No more than his bank manager can claim

-If my eyes still scan a sweet lady lay,
+If his eyes still scan a sweet lady lay,

 A temptress touching imagined pleasures